epfl-ada/ada-2022-project-dataverse/README.md

   - https://github.com/luminati-io/Amazon-popular-books-dataset/blob/main/Amazon_popular_books_dataset.csv.
 Rating, title, best sellers rank variables will be used for the analysis, which has 2’269 entries.

-  - https://www.kaggle.com/datasets/ruchi798/bookcrossing-dataset.
-Rating, book title and country variables are selected from the dataset, which has 1’031’175 entries.

 - Subtitles
   - This dataset is processed in the `Subtitles` section